Fishing Boat Rentals

 Patio Boats for Whole Family Fishing Trips

-Two of our nicest pontoon boats (or patio boats) are great for fishing with their live bait wells, swivel fishing chairs & pole holders.
-Include fore & aft decks to fish from.
-So take the whole family out for a great day on Lake Berryessa fishing in style & comfort.
+Two of our nicest pontoon boats (or patio boats) are great for fishing with their live bait wells. swivel fishing chairs & pole holders.
+Included are fore and aft decks to fish from.
+So take the whole family out for a great day on Lake Berryessa fishing in style and comfort.
 Ask about our weekday specials for our fishing pontoon boats.

 General Fishing Info

 Lake Berryessa is one of the best fishing lakes in California.
 Check out this brochure provided by the US Bureau of Reclamation to see pictures of the fish at Lake Berryessa.